-As an Authors Guild member, you have access to experienced lawyers who can review your publishing agreements line-by-line and recommend specific changes, additions, and deletions.
+As an Authors Guild member, you have access to experienced lawyers who can review your domestic book contracts line-by-line and recommend specific changes, additions, and deletions.
 Our legal team can give negotiation tips to help you secure the best deal possible; we may even be able to intervene if you find yourself in a dispute.

 The terms of your publishing agreements determine the control you retain over your works, as well as how much you’re paid.
 Our legal team will review your contracts at no charge and help you understand what you’re giving away before it’s too late.
 We provide members with detailed written reviews of all types of agreements, including traditional publishing, e-publishing and self-publishing contracts, agency agreements, multi-media deals, film options, freelance agreements, and other book-related contracts.
 We’ll highlight the major risks and unfavorable terms of any offer you receive, and we’ll suggest alternative language that will leave you better protected.Learn More